Snowflake OCF Connector: Install and Configure¶

 Note

 Once the feature flag is enabled, the column level lineage will be automatically generated only for the view definitions that are complete and already added to the table level lineage.
-Below are the examples of:

 Complete view definition:

-CREATE VIEW adbc_database_01.query_execution_main.table_view as select src.* from (select col1, col2, col3 from tpch.sf1.customer limit 10) src;Incomplete view definition:
+CREATE VIEW adbc_database_01.query_execution_main.table_view AS SELECT src.* FROM (SELECT col1, col2, col3 FROM tpch.sf1.customer LIMIT 10) src;Incomplete view definition:

-select src.* from (select col1, col2, col3 from tpch.sf1.customer limit 10) src;
+SELECT src.* FROM (SELECT col1, col2, col3 FROM tpch.sf1.customer LIMIT 10) src;

 To view the column-level lineage data:

-If the Column Level Lineage feature flag is turned off, column level lineage links that were generated previously are not removed.
+If the Column Level Lineage feature flag is turned off, the column level lineage links that were generated previously are not removed.
 Only the future queries and query history will not be processed.

 Troubleshooting¶